 - Canned light tuna (2.2 mcg in 3 ounces, drained)

 - Mackerel (16 mcg in a 3-ounce fillet)

 - Herring (11 mcg in a 3-ounce fillet)

 - Salmon (2.7 mcg in a 3-ounce fillet)

 - Sardines (7.6 mcg in 3 ounces, drained)

 4. Fortified cereal

 Many cereals are fortified with B-12, which is an easy way to put a dent in your daily intake, especially if you don’t eat meat.
 A cup of Cheerios, for example, has 1.9 mcg of B-12.
-This list ranks fortified breakfast cereals by their added B-12 content.

 A cup of whole milk contains 1.1 mcg of B-12.
 Substitute fortified almond milk for an even bigger B-12 boost — a cup of fortified soy milk contains 2.62 mcg (be sure to choose unsweetened).
 Not all dairy-free milk alternatives are fortified, so check the label.